image-charts/documentation/docs/reference/line-markers.md

+!!! note "Enterprise+ plan only"
+    [Compound charts](https://documentation.image-charts.com/reference/compound-charts/) are only enabled in **Enterprise+** subscriptions

 You can add lines to line or bar charts to highlight trends.

 To add multiple lines (or combine this with any other chm markers), separate the chm parameter sets using a pipe ( | ) delimiter.
 You cannot make a dashed line marker with this parameter.